Get

 Eliminating causes for barking will prevent your dog from wanting to do it and subsequently push the behavior toward extinction.
 Identify the times of day, places, and circumstances surrounding your dog’s behavior.
 Once you understand the pattern, you can anticipate and stop your dog’s barking before it can happen.

 Sometimes, this may be as easy as closing the curtains or putting your dog in a different room when the neighbors are out.
-Outside, you may have to install additional fencing or screens to keep your dog from seeing your neighbor or getting close enough to react.
+Outside, you may have to install additional fencing or screens to keep your dog from seeing your neighbor or getting close enough to react to whatever triggers them.

 If you can peg the barking to specific times, you can significantly reduce it by changing your routine to have your dog outside when the neighbors won’t be around to trigger them.
 Knowing the signs and situations when your dog is likely to bark will also help you preemptively avoid the behavior.